sylvialchen/bo-bo-card-game/README.md

-#### Bo-Bo Card Game (MOBILE ONLY)
+#### Bo-Bo Card Game (Chrome Mobile View Only!)
 Bo-Bo is a chinese card game where each player gets (4) cards.
 The (4) cards must be organized into (2) "hands" of (2) cards.

-Hands' are scored as pairs being the highest, and *base 10* for mismatched cards:
+Hands' are scored as pairs being the highest, and **base 10** for mismatched cards:
 * Aces are highest only in pairs, otherwise it is counted as "1."
-* Face cards take their value only as a pair, otherwise counted as "10".This means that an unmatching face card will === 0.
+* Face cards take their value only as a pair, otherwise counted as "10".
+This means that an unmatching face card will === 0.

 ### Technologies Used
 * Javascript